 "Inadequate sleep — even moderate reductions for just one week — disrupts blood sugar levels so profoundly that you would be classified as pre-diabetic."

-How to make quality of sleep last: Mindful consistency
+How to make quality of sleep last: Mindful consistency (1-4)

-A well-organized sleep schedule can boost both your studies and work efficiency.
-Not only does it increase your physical and mental health, but it also fosters a sense of well-being that radiates throughout your family.
-Making these routines stick can unlock a happier, more productive life for everyone!
-Consider devoting yourself to continue with more profound steps:
+A well-organized sleep schedule can enhance both your academic performance and work productivity.
+Not only does it enhance your physical and mental well-being, but it also cultivates a sense of overall well-being that radiates throughout your family.

-Mindfulness and mediation
+1) Mindfulness and meditation

 "The quality of mindfulness is not a neutral or blank presence.
 True mindfulness is imbued with warmth, compassion, and interest.
 In the light of this engaged attention, we discover it is impossible to hate or fear anything or anyone we truly understand.
 The nature of mindfulness is engagement: where there is interest, a natural, unforced attention follows."